OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Buddhism.md

 			  logseq.order-list-type:: number
 			- A wandering ascetic.
 			  logseq.order-list-type:: number
 		- Impacted by these sights, he contemplated on the nature of suffering and the impermanence of life, ultimately discovering dissatisfaction for his guarded and  privileged world.
-This resulted in him leaving his family and nobility behind
+This resulted in him leaving his family and nobility behind in a quest for truth and enlightmenet.
+		- During this time he practices extreme forms of asceticism, such as severe fasting, ultimately realizing that none of these extreme practices
 		-
 	- ## Core Beliefs
 		- **Three Marks of Existence**